Contact Michael for finance, operations, and human resources.

 Nikki Estes, Presenting & Touring Director at South Arts, has worked in the Atlanta nonprofit arts community for over 25 years.
 She joined South Arts in May 2003 and manages several grant programs which awards over $600,000 annually to presenters within a nine-state region.
 She also manages special initiatives that support the presenting and touring dance field – Momentum (a network of five Southern dance companies) and the Dance Touring Initiative (a network of 25 Southern dance presenters).
 Prior to her work at South Arts, Nikki was the Grants Supervisor at the City of Atlanta Office of Cultural Affairs (OCA).
 While at the OCA, Nikki also assisted with the management of the youth arts program and music festivals.
 Nikki has participated as a panelist for the National Endowment for the Arts, Alabama State Council on the Arts, Georgia Council for the Arts, Kentucky Arts Council, Louisiana Division of the Arts, Mississippi Arts Commission, South Carolina Arts Commission, Fulton County Arts Council, and Woodruff Arts Center.
 In July 2020, Nikki joined the Board of Trustees for Dance/USA, a national service organization for professional dance.
 Nikki has also served on the Board of Directors for Atlanta Celebrates Photography and Advisory Board for the Atlanta Foundation Center.
 Nikki holds a BA for Arts Administration and MPA for Nonprofit Management from Georgia State University.

-Damien Harrison is the Accounting & Human Resources Manager for South Arts.
-Native to Baltimore, he relocated to Atlanta fifteen years ago to pursue an accounting degree.
-He has a BA in Business Administration with a concentration in Accounting from DeVry University.
-He is also currently enrolled at Keller Graduate School of Management’s Master’s Degree in Accounting and CPA prep program.
+Damien Harrison is the accounting and HR manager at south arts.
+He has a bachelor’s degree in business administration concentration Accounting.
+He is currently enrolled at Keller Graduate School of Management’s master’s degree in accounting and CPA prep program.

 Contact Cathy for information technology and infrastructure items.